 Analytics Training and Professional Development

 These courses are open to the public.
 If you are an individual or business professional looking for analytics training, the Center for Business Analytics offers corporate training on a variety of business and data analytics topics.
-These short courses address some of the key skills required to increase data management skills and effectiveness and are taught by experts from the University of Cincinnati and from leading business analytics companies.
+These short courses address some of the key skills required to increase data management, analytics and data science effectiveness and are taught by data scientists and professionals from the University of Cincinnati and from leading business analytics companies.

 We also offer these and other customized courses at your location.
 For more information on any of these on-site course options, contact Glenn Wegryn, Executive Director of the Center for Business Analytics at email@example.com or 513-556-7146.

 September 19 & 20: Data Management for Business Analysts